TeamNewPipe/NewPipe/.github/CONTRIBUTING.md

 * Post suggestions, changes, ideas etc. on GitHub or IRC.

 **SUGGESTION**
-Please add an Option for Downloading Youtube Videos by Playlist(like youtube-dl) so its very comfortable for users
+Please add an Option for Downloading Youtube Videos by Playlist and Channel so its very comfortable for users